 This course will provide Police Foundation students with a broad introduction to sociology.
 Students will be presented with the various theoretical perspectives of sociology.
 The course will attempt to associate sociology with law enforcement work and everyday life.

 Traffic Management and Accident Investigation

 This course introduces students to the Highway Traffic Act and procedures surrounding accident investigations.
-Students will develop a working knowledge of the Highway Traffic Act, learn to interpret offences, and become familiar with the skills and strategies required for information gathering and investigative techniques used in enforcing the Highway Traffic Act and impaired driving laws.
+Students will develop a working knowledge of the Highway Traffic Act and learn to interpret offences, and become familiar with the skills and strategies required for information gathering and investigative techniques used in enforcing the Highway Traffic Act and impaired driving laws.

 This Microsoft Word course is created for students to build and validate the skills businesses need to succeed in today's information economy.
 It also provides students with the skills and knowledge they need to use Microsoft Word effectively in all aspects of their personal and professional lives.
 Word is the world's most popular word processing software.
 Learning how to create, edit, format and print documents, enhance work with formatting, use bullets and numbering, add simple borders, tables, headers/footers, organizing data columns, and styles, are the foundational skills needed in preform in many positions.
 This course is computer intensive and demands basic computer proficiency and a basic understanding of word processing software.
 The course combines lecture/demonstration by an instructor with readings, trainings, projects, and a final exam for students to work on in a simulation-based environment.
 Students are expected to ensure they meet proficiency requirements for working in this environment.

 This module will introduce students to the Youth Criminal Justice Act.
 The students will learn how the judicial process treats young people and how it differentiates from adult offenders.
 Students will have an opportunity to discuss various scenarios involving young offenders and understand the specific options/measures available to law enforcement when dealing with young people who have committed both federal and provincial offences.